 Bonnie currently lives with her husband on the edge of a park reserve in Bloomington, MN where she enjoys hiking, biking and x-c skiing but, unfortunately, no barefoot tree-climbing.

-Regal House and Fitzroy Books are delighted to bring you Bonnie’s Catch Me When I Fall in the spring of 2019.
+Regal House Publishing and Fitzroy Books are delighted to bring you Bonnie’s Catch Me When I Fall in 2018.